The Sunshine Underground

 The Sunshine Underground (often shortened to TSU) were an English alternative dance band based in Leeds, England.
 Their style developed from indie, alternative to electronic music, and they released four full-length albums; Raise the Alarm (2006), Nobody's Coming to Save You (2010), The Sunshine Underground (2014) and their farewell album, Luminescent (2016).
 The group, named after a song from the 1999 album Surrender by The Chemical Brothers, were often associated with the British nu-rave scene of 2006 and built a respectable live following after years of touring.
+In July 2026, the band returned to perform comeback gigs in celebration of 20 years since the album Raise the Alarm.

 Biography

 Formation and first album – Raise The Alarm

 The band are originally from Telford and Shrewsbury, and formed while studying at New College Telford.
 After New College the band moved to Woodhouse in Leeds where they started to develop their sound and ultimately became one of the original acts dubbed "nu-rave" by music magazine NME alongside Klaxons.

 In 2005 the band signed to City-Rockers label (London) and began work on what was to become their debut album Raise the Alarm.
 Work was completed in May 2006 and was released on 28 August 2006 on City-Rockers/Sony.
 The main bulk of the album was recorded in two weeks at The Dairy with Producers Steve Dubb and Seggs while the rest was recorded in various studios in London with Rob Harder, Dan Kahuna + J.C.

 "Put You in Your Place" was their 7" debut single, which was released on 18 July 2005 and had been limited to 1,000 copies.
 The single had been re-released on CDS and 7" single and is the band's most successful single to date, reaching number 39 in the UK Singles Chart in August 2006.

 Following the release of the album the band embarked on several UK and European tours.
 Festival appearances in the UK in 2007 included Glastonbury Festival, T in the Park and Reading and Leeds festival (Radio One/NME stage).
 The success of the album in the UK was mirrored in Japan (also released on Sony) which saw the band complete two Japanese tours and various festival appearances including Summersonic and British Anthems.
 Also in 2007 the band were chosen by the NME to be part of the NME New Rave tour alongside Klaxons, CSS and New Young Pony Club.